x

 See Jobs

-Reporting to the IRB: Serious Adverse Events (SAEs) in Drug Studies
+SAE Reporting and the IRB: Adverse Events in Drug Studies

-In 2009, the Food and Drug Administration (FDA) released a guidance document on adverse event (AE) reporting to IRBs, which is intended to “assist the research community in interpreting requirements for submitting reports of unanticipated problems, including certain adverse events reports” to the IRB.
+In 2009, the Food and Drug Administration (FDA) released a guidance document on AE reporting to IRBs.
+The guidance seeks to “assist the research community in interpreting requirements for submitting reports of unanticipated problems, including certain adverse events reports” to the IRB.

-For research conducted under an investigational new drug (IND), the guidance states:
+For research conducted under an investigational new drug (IND) application, the agency’s guidance states (bold and italics added for emphasis):

 So what does this mean in practice?